-To date, 1,001,154 cases of COVID-19, the disease caused by the novel coronavirus, have been reported in North Carolina.
+COVID-19, the disease caused by the novel coronavirus, was first reported in North Carolina in March 2020.

 State labs are working with universities and private labs to test COVID-19 patients across the state.

 While state health officials initially prioritized health care workers, first responders and those at high-risk for severe complications from COVID-19 for testing, North Carolina has since revised its testing guidelines as the state seeks to test between 5,000 and 7,000 people daily.
 Under the new guidelines, anyone showing COVID-19 symptoms or who has had exposure to someone who tested positive for COVID-19 and has not been vaccinated can be tested for the virus.
 State health officials recommend getting a test if you:

 - Have been in close contact with someone who tested positive for COVID-19, regardless of symptoms

 - If you are at high risk for severe disease from COVID-19

 - :Live or work in a congregate living facility, such as a nursing home, assisted living facility, migrant farm worker camp, homeless shelter or prison

 - Are a health care worker or first responder

 - Work in an essential business where you have frequent contact with the public (i.e. grocery store employees)